zivid/zivid-csharp-samples/README.md

       - [ZDF2PLY] - Convert point cloud from a ZDF file to a PLY file.
   - **Advanced**
     - [Downsample][1] - Downsample point cloud from a ZDF file.
+    - [MaskPointCloud] - Mask point cloud from a ZDF file using the Mask API and visualize it with Zivid.NET Visualizer.
     - **Visualization**
       - [CaptureVis3DInLoop] - Capture point clouds, with color, from
         the Zivid camera, and visualize them in a loop.